 How to use a ‘Link to a document’ in place of a real document in SharePoint.

 From time to time you may need to give the effect of storing documents in SharePoint, without them actually being stored in SharePoint document libraries.
-Maybe you have a raft of documents in external systems that you want to make available by SharePoint or you have found an interesting blog post or even a video that you want to share with your colleagues.
+Maybe you have a raft of documents in external systems that you want to make available with SharePoint or you have found an interesting blog post or video that you want to share with your colleagues.
 Creating Links to these documents opens up a raft of opportunities.

 So - let's get started: